KurisuLim/Angular7_Course_Udemy/README.md

 This section explains how to set up Angular for the first time.
 Like setting up NPM Installs and CLI.
 It also gives you the Official  documentation: [https://github.com/angular/angular-cli/wiki]

+## Section 2 - The Basics

+This section talks about the behind the scene how the angular work.
+How Angular gets started and which building blocks it offers to help us build a basic Angular App.